 St Albans Writers’ Festival is a Australian literary festival celebrating writers, books and writing of all styles, genres and forms, based in the small and picturesque village of St Albans.
 The landscape of the Hawkesbury with its diverse population of farmers, artists, writers, tree-changers and weekenders provides a unique and stimulating setting to meet writers, discuss books and debate ideas.
-This intimate festival – places are limited to about 350 – happens over two days and two evenings, starting on Friday 16th September 2016 with drinks and nibbles at the Festival Centre.
+This intimate festival – places are limited to about 350 – happens over two days and two evenings.

 The St Albans Writers’ Festival is an incorporated organisation run by volunteers who love St Albans and spend as much time there as they can.

 Myra is a dynamo who has run her own company in IT and now works in accounting, as well as developing an organic farm including Fox and Hound Homestays in St Albans.
 She has been a prime mover in creating the Valley Exchange Group set up as a social and practical hub for valley residents to engage in local activities that meet their day-to-day needs.
 She played a key role in organising the St Albans Book Feast in 2013 which led to the creation of the St Albans Writers’ Festival.